noahehall/multicloud/providers/aws/services/globalInfrastructure/globalArchitecture.md

 - a central place to perform and organize your framework reviews
 - general process
-  - define your workload by answering a series of architectural questions
+  - define your workload
-  - select the pillars to evaluate
+  - select the pillars to evaluate: each pillar provides a different set of questions
     - Consider each pillar and its importance to your business context.
-    - your responses are evaluated against the pillars
   - select the base framework questions
     - at this point you can also select the an industry/tech specific lens
   - identify best practices you are following